bakyt92/11_ft_irc/ann/README.md

 * `recvfrom(sockfd, buf, len, flags, NULL, NULL)` = `recv(sockfd, buf, len, flags)`

 ### `ssize_t recvmsg(int sockfd, struct msghdr *msg, int flags)`

-## Requirements
-* I/O operations must be non-blocking
-* only 1 poll() can be used for handling all I/O operations (read, write, listen, ...)
-* non-blocking file descriptors => we may use read/recv or write/send functions with no poll()
-  + ther server is not blocking
-  + it consumes more system resources
-* forbdden: read/recv write/send without poll() (in any file descriptor)
-* communication between client and server has to be done via TCP/IP (v4 or v6)
-* Verify absolutely every possible error and issue (receiving partial data, low bandwidth, ...)
-* **In order to process a command, you have to first aggregate the received packets in order to rebuild it**

-## You only have to implement the following features
-  + INVITE: Invite a client to a channel (only by channel operators)
-  + TOPIC: to change or view the channel topic (only by channel operators)
-    - if <topic> is given, it sets the channel topic to <topic>
-  + MODE: Change the channel’s mode (only by channel operators):
-    - i: Invite-only channel
-    - t: the restrictions of the TOPIC command to channel operators
-    - k: the channel key (password)
-    - o: Give/take channel operator privilege
-    - l: Set/remove the user limit to channel